Trisha's Thoughts

 Trisha shares her thoughts on the markets, either about specific events that are happening or the market in general.
 Please check back regularly for new content.

-As we review and rebalance portfolios this quarter we will be weighing both the potential for near-term volatility and the longer-term opportunities that we see.
+As we review and rebalance portfolios this quarter, we will continue to strive to balance risk and return, targeting our standard mix of various asset classes.
 In all economic environments we believe in the importance of diversification, the value of a regular strategy of rebalancing and the contribution of income toward total return.
-We continue to view cash, which is paying a competitive yield by historical standards, as a sensible piece of a diversified portfolio’s asset allocation, especially in accounts distributing income.
+We continue to view cash as important in accounts distributing income, but also appreciate the longer-term opportunity that bonds can provide.

 Please do not hesitate to call us if you have any questions or would like to discuss your account or the marketplace in general.
 We are always happy to hear from you.